 Go Set a Watchman by Harper Lee Twenty-six-year-old Jean Louise Finch-"Scout"-returns home from New York City to visit her aging father, Atticus.
-Set against the backdrop of the civil rights tensions and political turmoil that were transforming the South, Jean Louise's homecoming turns bittersweet when she learns disturbing truths about her close-knit family, the town, and the people dearest to her.
+Set against the backdrop of the civil rights tensions and political turmoil that were transforming the South.
+Jean Louise's homecoming turns bittersweet when she learns disturbing truths about the people dearest to her.
 (870L)